maxdeviant/redux-persist-transform-encrypt/README.md

 Encrypt your Redux store.

+## Maintenance notice

+As of February 2, 2024, I will longer be maintaining `redux-persist-transform-encrypt`.

+I have been supporting it as best I can these past few years, but the reality of it is I have not used `redux-persist-transform-encrypt`, `redux-persist`, or Redux since 2017.

+Since I no longer use any of the technologies involved and don't have a good way of testing any potential changes, I am no longer in a position where I feel I can maintain this package to my desired standards.

+Additionally, `redux-persist` as a project also seems dead, despite an attempted change in management.

 ## Installation

 `redux-persist-transform-encrypt` must be used in conjunction with `redux-persist`, so make sure you have that installed as well.